tytydraco/yessleep/out/A_Weird_Story_my_Gramps_Told_Me__The_Tale_of_The_Night_Stalker.md

 He said nothing, but I knew he’d heard.

-“Well fuckface,” he finally said, “If you think you’ve got the stomach for it, I recently heared a story down at McCullough’s that might whet your appetite.”
+“Well fuckface,” he finally said, using my endearingly insulting family nickname, “If you think you’ve got the stomach for it, I recently heared a story down at McCullough’s that might whet your appetite.”

 He withdrew the bag of dip from where it sat next to his chair and packed another lip.